 The search for a child’s autonomy is one of the cornerstones on which Early Childhood Education, from nursery school up to high school, is based.
 Autonomy in the course of life means many things, from the simplest to the most complex: from getting dressed, to reading, to preparing breakfast.
 Building autonomy means having faith in the abilities of children and above all taking into account the error, the doubt, and also the frustration of failing.
 The attempts are an important moment and facing the transition from "I don't know" to "I'm capable of” is an adventure that involves us the adults, too.

-From Ediciones Modernas el Embudo comes a series of books to talk about some of these first steps: Ya sé vestirme sola (I know how to get dressed), Ya sé prepararme el desayuno (I know how to make breakfast) and soon Ya sé sacar de paseo al perro (I know how to take the dog out).
+From Ediciones Modernas el Embudo comes a series of books to talk about some of these first steps: Ya sé vestirme sola (I know how to get dressed), Ya sé prepararme el desayuno (I know how to make breakfast) and a third title to be soon released.
 Three starter basic themes: body, food, and the environment.
 The “Ya sé” collection will grow, even more, thanks to the expert hands of Elena Odriozola, author and illustrator of the three volumes.